 - Smear an 8 cup (2L) baking dish with olive oil.

-- Sprinkle the onions with a little sold and saute in a couple of tablespoons of olive oil until soft.
+- Sprinkle the onions with a little salt (to draw out the moisture) and saute in a couple of tablespoons of olive oil until soft.

 - Add the garlic and cook about one minute.